 Bridgeport's Doctor's Dilemma Team: Pictured from left to right, Drs.
 John-Ross Clarke, Freddy Duarte Lau, Tony Roy, and Gini Jeyashanmuguraja.

 For all of you who were intrigued by the questions and would be interested in writing questions for next year's competition, please contact Dr. Benjamin Cherry () Benjamin.email@example.com for information on how to get started!

 By Benjamin Cherry MD

-I am pleased to announce that our chapter is in receipt of the 2018 Chapter Excellence Award!
+I am pleased to announce that our chapter is in receipt of the 2019 Chapter Excellence Award at the GOLD level!
 In order to achieve the Chapter Excellence Award, chapters must meet all basic criteria and ten optional criteria.
 Criteria include such activities as formulating an effective Governor's Council and committees, communicating frequently with membership, providing educational opportunities, recruiting and advancing members and celebrating membership through local awards.
 I would like to extend a special thanks to those chapter members and staff who assisted in these endeavors!
 For their hard work and dedication, we received this award.